skippyr/libtdk/DOCS.md

 ## ❡ Effects

 The library allows you to set terminal text effect.
 Available effects are contained inside of the [`Effect`](#effect-enum-class) enum class.
 Apply one by using the left shifting operator (`<<`) against an instance of the [`std::ostream`](https://cplusplus.com/reference/ostream/ostream) class.
 Remove it by using the right shifting operator (`>>`) instead.

-Effects are not applied if the stream being affected is being redirected or piped.

 The following example is a demo for effects: